zabihhaqqani/contact-list/README.md

-# Contact Application Documentation
+# Contact List Application

-Welcome to the documentation for our sleek and modern contact application built with ReactJS, Redux, Tailwind CSS, and Lucide React for icons.
+Welcome to the documentation for a contact application built with ReactJS, Redux, Tailwind CSS, and Lucide React for icons.
 This application is mobile-responsive and features a minimalist design.

 ## Features